Butler vs. Georgetown Predictions, College Basketball BetMGM Promo Codes, & Picks - December 19

 Butler Performance Insights

-- The Bulldogs' +161 scoring differential (outscoring opponents by 14.6 points per game) is a result of scoring 84.7 points per game (26th in college basketball) while allowing 70.1 per contest (160th in college basketball).
+- The Bulldogs are outscoring opponents by 14.6 points per game with a +161 scoring differential overall.
+They put up 84.7 points per game (26th in college basketball) and allow 70.1 per contest (160th in college basketball).

-- Butler makes 8.6 three-pointers per game (84th in college basketball), while its opponents have made 7.6 on average.
+- Butler connects on 8.6 three-pointers per game (84th in college basketball) compared to its opponents' 7.6.
+It shoots 35.7% from deep while its opponents hit 30.5% from long range.

 - The Bulldogs rank 42nd in college basketball by averaging 102.6 points per 100 possessions on offense, and defensively are 67th in college basketball, allowing 84.9 points per 100 possessions.

-- Butler has committed 1.8 fewer turnovers per game than its opponents, averaging 10.9 (101st in college basketball action) while forcing 12.7 (130th in college basketball).
+- Butler has won the turnover battle on average this season, committing 10.9 per game (101st in college basketball play) while forcing 12.7 (130th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.